GN 1.6 Fraud

 Overview

-This guidance considers the different types of fraud and insurers and SIRA's respective roles in preventing, detecting and responding to fraud.
+This guidance considers the different types of fraud, including the respective roles of SIRA and insurers, in preventing, detecting and responding to fraud.

 Fraud in the workers compensation system